nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws1.md

 Est. time | Lesson name | Description
 --- | --- | ---
 30 mins | [Setting up an AWS instance](./introtoaws3.md) | How to start and configure an AWS instance?
-10 mins | [Connect to an instance](./introtoaws4.md) | How to begin working on your AWS instance?
+15 mins | [Connect to an instance](./introtoaws4.md) | How to begin working on your AWS instance?
+20 mins | [The Screen Command](./introtoaws5_Screen.md) | How to run multiple screens and switch between screens

 !!! note "Learning Objectives"

-    - introduce researchers to cloud computing resources and how to use them
+    - introduce researchers to cloud computing resources
+    - learn to set up a cloud computer
+    - learn to connect to the cloud computer
+    - learn to run multiple screen sessions and switch between them
     - learn how to terminate an instance

 === "Prerequisites"